madreher/LammpsInputBuilder/README.md

 Operations are organized in Sections, where each section is organized around typically but not necessary a time integration operations (minimize, nve, run 0, etc).
 Each Section can be extended to added addition computations (fix, compute, etc) running at the same time of the main time integration operation.

-With this organization, the main objectives of LammpsInputBuilder are as follows:
+With this organization, the main objectives of LammpsInputBuilder are:
 - Provide an easy way to generate base Lammps input scripts via a simple Python API
 - Create a reusable library of common Sections types to easily chain common operations without having to copy Lammps code
 - Make is possible for external tools to generate Lammps inputs via a JSON representation of a workflow (under construction)

-Here is a simple example on how to load a molecular model, assign a reax potential to it, and minimize it:
+Here is a simple example on how to load a molecular model, assign a reax potential to it, and minimize the model:
 ```
     modelData = Path(__file__).parent.parent / 'data' / 'models' / 'benzene.xyz'
     forcefield = Path(__file__).parent.parent / 'data' / 'potentials' / 'ffield.reax.Fe_O_C_H.reax'